 My parents were involved in the civil rights movement in the 1960s.
-I grew up believing I understood, and was on the right side of things.
-But Crossroads Anti-Bias Anti-Racism workshop opened my eyes differently, in such a way that I couldn’t close them anymore.
+I grew up believing I understood and was on the right side of things.
+But Crossroads Anti-Bias Anti-Racism workshop opened my eyes differently and in such a way that I couldn’t close them anymore.
 It just changed my way of viewing the rest of the world.
-It almost sounds ridiculous that a two-and-a-half day workshop would have that kind of impact.
+It almost sounds ridiculous that a two-and-a-half-day workshop would have that kind of impact.
 A lot of us like the ‘right’ things on Facebook or have the ‘right’ kinds of voting records and beliefs.
 But that is not enough if you believe some things that continue to persist are just unacceptable.
 And believing they’re unacceptable feels insufficient.
 If you’re in a place where you can use your circle of influence – whether that’s what you know, what you do, whatever it is – to make active change a priority, then maybe you should.

-We’re taking actual, measurable, demonstrable steps, in the name of equity, and racial equity in particular.
+We’re taking actual, measurable, demonstrable steps in the name of equity and racial equity, in particular.

 Photo by Lindy Drew